standard-fish/creative-racket-2022/README.md

 * **Racket mascot** - winner will be chosen by peoples choice vote
 * **Racket meme**

-## submissions
+## Submissions

-Entries should be submitted as a gist or repo and should be runnable by other racketeers
+Entries should be submitted as a gist or repo and should be runnable by other racketeers.

 [Entry form](https://github.com/standard-fish/racket-creative-graphics-2022/issues/new?assignees=spdegabrielle&labels=&template=submit-competition-entry.md&title=%5BENTRY%5D)